cms-tau-pog/TauFW/PicoProducer/README.md

 # PicoProducer

-This setup run the [post-processors](https://github.com/cms-nanoAOD/nanoAOD-tools) on nanoAOD.
+This setup runs the [post-processors](https://github.com/cms-nanoAOD/nanoAOD-tools) on nanoAOD.
 There are two modes:
 1. **Skimming**: Skim nanoAOD by removing [unneeded branches](https://github.com/cms-tau-pog/TauFW/blob/master/PicoProducer/python/processors/keep_and_drop_skim.txt), bad data events (using [data certification JSONs](data/json)), add things like JetMET corrections.
-Output is still of the nanoAOD format.
+Output still has a nanoAOD format.
 2. **Analysis**: Main analysis code in [`python/analysis/`](python/analysis), pre-selecting events and objects and constructing variables.
                  The output is a custom tree format we will refer to as _pico_.